luukee/kiito/README.md

 5) Select the local theme repo ex.
 KiiTO (folder contains "assets, config, layout, locales, sections, snippets, templates")
 6) In Motifmate click download button on far left.
 7) Find the local repo ex.
 KiiTO and download.
-- this will allow you to have the exact files on the live theme, make changes and continue version control.
+    - This will allow you to have the exact files on the live theme, make changes and continue version control.
 8) In terminal run ```git status``` to ensure you are on the correct repo.
 9) Create the branch locally and then push to GitHub.
 A feature branch should always be 'publicly' available.
 That is, development should never exist in just one developer's local branch.